sx-bet/sportx-js/README.md

 Typically, you would use these "suggestions" to actually fill an order.
 See the next section.

+The following `APIError` error codes are possible for this endpoint:

+- `BASE_TOKEN_MISMATCH` - The supplied base token is not supported by the API.
+See the metadata endpoint
+- `TAKER_ORDER_AMOUNT_TOO_LOW` - The amount requested to fill is too low.

 ### Filling orders

 To actually fill orders on SportX, you will need the actual orders themselves which you can obtain from `getOrders()` as well as the amount(s) you want to fill each order.

-*Note that to submit orders you will first have to approve the SportX contracts for trading.
-See "Approve SportX contracts for DAI trading"*
+_Note that to submit orders you will first have to approve the SportX contracts for trading.
+See "Approve SportX contracts for DAI trading"_

 The orders are filled meta style, meaning that the filler does not pay for gas and instead the user just signs an "intent to fill" hash.
 The API covers the gas fee.

 The signature is

-`fillOrders(orders: ISignedRelayerMakerOrder[], betAmounts: string[], fillDetailsMetadata?: IFillDetailsMetadata, affiliateAddress?: string)`
+`fillOrders(orders: ISignedRelayerMakerOrder[], betAmounts: string[], fillDetailsMetadata?: IFillDetailsMetadata, affiliateAddress?: string, approvalTx?: string)`

 Alternatively, you can use the `suggestOrders(marketHash, betSize, takerDirectionOutcomeOne, taker, baseToken)` method above to suggest to you the `orderHashes` with the best odds given your `betSize`.